 Wind drag loads are applied to the tower body and the upper part of the substructure that extends above the waterline.
 They are not applied to connecting truss members that may be part of the substructure geometry.
 These drag loads are computed assuming the tower and columns are smooth circular cross-sections and that

 the drag coefficient can be selected as a function of the flow Reynolds number [35].
-The drag force is a function height, since the wind profile and cross-sectional geometry varies along that dimension.
+The aerodynamic drag force is a function of height, since the wind profile and cross-sectional geometry varies along that dimension.
 For the wind profile, the standard power-law scaling is used,

 Ua(z) = Uref